nodejs/node/doc/api/net.md

 ## IPC Support

-The `net` module supports IPC with named pipes on Windows, and UNIX domain sockets on other operating systems.
+The `net` module supports IPC with named pipes on Windows, and Unix domain sockets on other operating systems.

 ### Identifying paths for IPC connections